CMLab-Korea/MoCHA-former-arXiv/README.md

 * **on Aug 24, 2025**: This repository is created

 ## 📝 TODO
-- [ ] checkpoint upload
+- [x] checkpoint upload
+- [x] full code upload
-- [ ] modifying main framework figure to final version of our paper
+- [x] modifying main framework figure to final version of our paper

 ## 📚 Version Info